Nate Chandler

-Garland Nathan Chandler Jr. (born June 1, 1989) is an American former professional football offensive tackle who played in the National Football League (NFL).
+Garland Nathan Chandler Jr. (born June 1, 1989) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
 He signed with the Carolina Panthers as an undrafted defensive tackle in 2012.
-He played college football at UCLA.
+He played college football for the UCLA Bruins.

 College career

-Chandler played college football at UCLA.
+Chandler played college football at the University of California, Los Angeles.
 He finished college with 38 tackles, two sacks and two pass deflections.

 In his freshman year, he played the entire season as an offensive lineman.
 He played as a tight end in his sophomore year, which he only recorded one reception for five yards.
 In his junior year, he began the season as a defensive lineman.
 He finished the season with 21 tackles, a sack and a pass deflection.

 In his senior year, Chandler finished the season with 16 tackles, a sack and a pass deflection.
-On September 10, 2011, In the second game of the season against San Jose State in which he had 2 tackles as the UCLA Bruins win the game 27-17.
+On September 10, 2011, In the second game of the season against San Jose State in which he had 2 tackles as the Bruins won the game 27-17.
 On November 5, 2011, in a game against No. 20 ranked Arizona State in which he had two tackles and a sack.